-An energy vampire may interrupt you at every turn, be the purveyor of office gossip or take way too long to leave your desk because they have “one more thing” that is so important.
-You leave the interaction feeling depleted and off-kilter.
+An energy vampire may interrupt you at every turn, be the purveyor of office gossip, or take way too long to leave your desk because they have “one more thing” that is so important.
+You leave interactions with them feeling devoid of enthusiasm and off-kilter.

-This person has a poor concept of personal boundaries.
+This energy vampire has a poor concept of personal boundaries.
 They aren’t aware of what’s appropriate to share at work and what isn’t.
 They lack an understanding of the context of your relationship.

 Whether it’s deeply personal information (“I think my boyfriend is cheating on me”), or about a mutual co-worker’s food choices, you really aren’t interested.
 They take up unreasonable amounts of your time talking and seem to think you are closer friends than you assume (or want to be).

-What to do: Be kind, but short.
+Be kind, but short.
 Make sure you are clearly communicating.
-For instance “I don’t feel comfortable talking about so-and-so” or “This sounds important to you, but can we focus on A, B, and C?”.
+For instance, say, “I don’t feel comfortable talking about so-and-so” or “This sounds important to you, but can we focus on A, B, and C?”.
 Complement your words with strong non-verbal signals too.
 Stand up and move towards closing your office door, start typing, or walk away.

-This energy vampire is entitled to take up your time (obviously) because their agenda supersedes above all.
-They brag about accomplishments, drop names and downplay the contributions of others.
-They somehow manage to do all this in one brief encounter.
+This energy vampire feels entitled to take up your time because they believe their agenda supersedes all else.
+They brag about accomplishments, drop names, and downplay the contributions of others.
 They may even accuse you of being too sensitive or overly dramatic if you speak up to rebut their point.
-Personalities like these are tough to take, but not impossible to work with.

-What to do: First, recognize that this behavior is an attempt to meet a need.
+First, recognize that their behavior is an attempt to meet a need.
 In this case, it’s generally a desire to feel important and valued.
 The person may lack the self-awareness to meet their need more appropriately.
 Knowing this makes it much easier to remain emotionally detached, since there’s a good chance they will take a subtle shot at you, too.

 Armed with that knowledge, you will be in a good position to assert yourself and get your point across.
 Include something that validates their need while also standing your ground.
-For example, “I think that’s a great idea but I’d also like to explore doing…” or “I’m glad we have clever people like you on the team.
+For example, say, “I think that’s a great idea but I’d also like to explore doing…” or “I’m glad we have clever people like you on the team.
 Thanks for your thoughts.
 I would like to go in this direction we initially discussed”.
-You will be amazed at how well this person responds to you in the future.

-This person wants detailed instruction and reassurance on a regular basis.
+This energy vampire wants detailed instruction and reassurance on a regular basis.
 He or she really doesn’t want to let you down and doesn’t want to make any decisions that could jeopardize the success of your team or a project.
 Unfortunately, this behavior leads to learned helplessness.
-This type of energy vampire, while well-intentioned, may constantly ask questions or be fearful about taking action independently.
+This Dependent energy vampire, while well-intentioned, may constantly ask questions or be fearful about taking action independently.
 As a consequence, they drag down productivity and your bandwidth along with it.

 Provide a snippet of positive feedback upfront, then coach the person to find their own solutions or creatively problem solve.
 Show appreciation when the task is complete.
 Kindness is also key.
 Reacting with frustration will only make matters worse.